 Consider Your Location

-When you decorate to sell your house in Council Bluffs, you also have to keep in mind that you aren’t working in isolation.
+When you decorate to sell your house in Omaha, you also have to keep in mind that you aren’t working in isolation.
 You also have to consider the location and the look and style of the neighborhood – whether modern, traditional or eclectic.
 Your most effective decorating tactic will be to align your design scheme with what is specific to and predominant in the neighborhood.
 Experts advise being “in tune with where the home is and what design taste for that is.”

 For most people, decorating to sell their house means hiring professionals, especially a professional staging service. to get it exactly right.
 The chief benefit of using a professional home stager is that she can point out things you probably wouldn’t notice, as well as advising you about the smaller improvements that can make a big difference and get you a better sale price.
 In addition, a good stager can help you avoid spending money on decorating and improvements that won’t really make much of a difference.